kamchy/java-9-modules-example/README.md

 * cli - just prints to stdout a list of generated rectangles
 * gcli - generates single image from commandline
 * swingcli - shows Swing window
+* fxcli - shows javafx window

+### Fixing launcher scripts

-In ordrer to be able to actually run them, I edit manually the scripts and add `--enable-preview` to each script's JLINK_VM_OPTIONS
-, so insted of
+In ordrer to be able to actually run them, I edit the scripts and add `--enable-preview` to each script's JLINK_VM_OPTIONS , so insted of

 ```bash